When did open data history begin? Who has supported Go Code along the way? And who really built the bridge between government and business?

 Code for America is founded to address the widening gap between public and private sectors in their effective use of technology and design.

 The Secretary of State’s office starts Go Code Colorado (that’s us!), the first and so far only statewide apps challenge to harmonize developer-entrepreneur relationships to build public-data-using business apps.

 That same year, the Governor’s Office of Information Technology (OIT) stood up a statewide open data repository, the Colorado Information Marketplace, which Go Code Colorado helps to populate with high-quality data and engages participants to use for the app challenge.

 Data.gov is up to 100,000 datasets from 227 agencies.
 That was fast.
 We’re talking FBI stuff, Dow Jones returns, cancer incidence, AirBnb user sessions, Wal Mart sales numbers and Boston suburb stats, just to name a few.

 Plus, Beagle Score wins the Go Code Colorado competition with an app that helps business owners choose a location based on, you guessed it, data: infrastructure, neighborhood, taxes, competition and regulations.

 Today: The spirit of community and innovation is flourishing.
-Go Code Colorado remains a fearless leader in the open data movement.
-They offer events, education, collaboration and potential funding for hundreds of people across our state every year.
+Go Code Colorado remains a fearless leader in the open data movement, offering events, education, collaboration and potential funding for hundreds of people across Colorado every year.
 And they continue to bridge the gap between mountains of locked-away data and the power of Colorado entrepreneurs.